Enter your Zip Code to see if we serve your area:

 We had already completed several jobs on Kate’s Charlotte, MI home when she called us for a final finishing product.
 When we first started, Kate had needed a full waterproofing system, windows, and a yard drain.
 Now that all of that was completed, she was ready for her basement to have a finished look.

 The wood panel walls in the basement had taken a lot of abuse and water damage before the waterproofing system was installed.
 Wood panels don’t typically stand up well to water.
 The organic material is very easy for mold to grow on and they can rot very easily.
 Kate was hoping to replace the damaged wooden walls with one of our inorganic wall systems.
 Our BrightWall system is made of rigid plastic and is perfect for giving basements a more polished, finished look.
-Not only will the plastic material of BrightWall prohibit mold growth, once the panels are installed, they will actually help with the drainage.
-The crew snapped the BrightWall panels into place over the current walls and then connected to them to the perimeter drainage system we had previously installed for Kate.
+Not only will the plastic material of BrightWall prohibit mold growth, once the panels are installed, but they will also actually help with the drainage.
+The crew snapped the BrightWall panels into place over the current walls and then connected them to the perimeter drainage system we had previously installed for Kate.
 If water does continue to enter through the walls, it will leak down behind the panels and into the drainage system for discharge.
 Kate’s home now has the look to go along with her protection.

 In a case of a bad situation that could have easily been much worse, we received a call from David, the homeowner of this basement, about a leaking crack in this Charlotte, MI basement wall.
 When our system design specialist arrived, he recognized the problem for what it really was – a bowing foundation.
 Horizontal cracks that run along the length of walls are one of the tell-tale signs of exterior soil pressure forcing walls inwards.
 And if you couldn’t guess, bowing walls can lead to serious foundation problems, like a collapsed foundation.

 To combat the expanding soil and force the walls back to their original position, the system design specialist created a plan that would involve Geo-Lock Anchors pulling the walls out and the PowerBrace system forcing them straight.
 The two systems working together should restore the walls back to their original position.
-And thanks to both systems ability to be tightened, the conditions will continue to improve over time.
+And thanks to both systems' ability to be tightened, the conditions will continue to improve over time.